Settings of the TwinCAT module generator

 TcCom.OnlineChange

-If TRUE, then the TcCOM can be replaced by Online Change while TwinCAT XAR is in Run mode.
+If TRUE, the TcCOM can be replaced by Online Change while TwinCAT XAR is in Run mode.
 See also Online Change for Target for Simulink®.

 TcCom.TcComWrapperFb